 Building Local Capacity and Citizen Science

 The focus lies in training Indian biologists and researchers, park management personnel and non-government volunteer conservationists.
-All training workshops involve intensive filed sessions where participants apply sampling-based methods to monitor large mammal populations in Indian Reserves.
-The methods include density estimation of tiger prey species, relative abundance estimation of large herbivores and carnivores (using pellet count and scat encounter rates respectively) and the demonstration of camera trap techniques to survey and estimate carnivore populations.
+Training workshops involve field sessions where participants apply sampling-based methods to monitor large mammal populations in Indian Reserves.
+The methods include density estimation of tiger prey species, relative abundance estimation of large herbivores and carnivores (using occupancy/presence-absence surveys) and the demonstration of camera trap techniques to survey and estimate carnivore populations.

 Government Staff and Park Management